 The videos include links to a Miss Adventure landing page, which gives consumers the opportunity to buy the products from the videos.

 The Christmas-themed #missadventure use celebrities more than most Kate Spade influencer marketing campaigns.
 Most of their other campaigns work with fashion-based influencers.
 Kate Spade wanted something epic for their Christmas marketing campaigns, and in doing so, found a formula that worked.

 While time is running out for your Christmas 2017 marketing initiatives, there is still time to drive consumers to your brand during this period.

-PMYB is the number one influencer marketing agency for delivering results and we can help your brand create the perfect Christmas-themed influencer marketing campaign.
-We only work with the most effective influencers across over 30 industries in 46 countries.
-To discover more about the influencer marketing campaigns we’ve created for global brands across the world click here.
+We’re PMYB, the number one influencer marketing agency in delivering results.
+We can help your company create a Christmas-themed influencer marketing campaign that increases your conversion rates and awareness tremendously.
+How?
+We only work with the most effective, top 3% of influencers, Chromo-Influencers®.
+We have access to the most quality influencers across over 30 industries in 46 countries.
+To discover more about the fully managed influencer marketing campaigns we’ve conducted for global brands across the world click here.